CLIP-QDA: An Explainable Concept Bottleneck Model: Experiments

 In this section, we investigate to which extent the Gaussian prior hypothesis (Equation \ref{equ:gaussian}) holds.
 To assess this, we use Chi-Square Q-Q plots \citep{chambers2018graphical, mahalanobis2018generalized}, a normality assessment method adapted to multidimensional data.
 We display Chi-Square Q-Q plots on the conditional distribution $({\vZ \mid Y=c})$, with data sourced from PASCAL-Part and class $c$ = ``aeroplane''. \remi{First, we compute a set of concepts adapted to the output class, following the procedure described in Appendix~\ref{concepts_sets}.
 Subsequently, we perform the same experiment with a set of words specifically dedicated to the class of interest (Figure \ref{fig:Aeroplanesuited}).
 In addition, we show a visualization with randomly chosen concepts from the PASCAL-Part set of concepts, as depicted in Figure \ref{fig:Aeroplane5}.}

-\remi{Notably} employing a less precise set of concepts can introduce disturbances, as evidenced in the observations.
-As indicated in Section \ref{gauss_modeling}, the ambiguity associated with certain concepts, such as ``Multi-doored'', can lead to bimodal distributions (an aeroplane having one, multiple, or no doors). \remi{In Figure \ref{fig:z_multidoored}, we shows the histogram of the clip scores $\vz$ of the images that have the class ``aeroplane''.
-Compared to the histogram of less ambiguous cases (like in \ref{fig:Zi1}), we observe that the histogram presents anomalies, especially around the mean.}
+\remi{Notably,} employing a less precise set of concepts can introduce disturbances, as shown in the observations.
+As indicated in Section \ref{gauss_modeling}, the ambiguity associated with certain concepts, such as ``Multi-doored'', can lead to bimodal distributions (an airplane having one, multiple, or no doors). \remi{In Figure \ref{fig:z_multidoored}, we show the histogram of the clip scores $\vz$ of the images that have the class ``aeroplane''.
+Compared to the histogram of less ambiguous cases (like in Figure~\ref{fig:Zi1}), we observe that the histogram presents anomalies, especially around the mean.}

 \remi{Additionally, we performed a similar experiment with larger sets of concepts.
 We selected random subsets containing 10, 15, and 20 concepts from the PASCAL-Part set listed in Table \ref{tableconcepts}.
 The outcomes are displayed in Figure \ref{fig:aeroplanemulc}.} In this scenario, it becomes obvious that the Gaussian assumption is increasingly violated as the number of concepts grows.
-Indeed, as the number of concepts increases, the likelihood of encountering ambiguous concepts in each sample significantly rises, which undermines the feasibility of modeling the data as an unimodal Gaussian distribution.
+Indeed, as the number of concepts increases, the likelihood of encountering ambiguous concepts in each sample significantly increases, which undermines the feasibility of modeling the data as an unimodal Gaussian distribution.